The path to understanding diabetes starts here.

 Here’s what you need to know about type 1 diabetes.
-1.25 million Americans have it and 40,000 people will be diagnosed with it this year.
+The CDC estimates that nearly 1.6 million Americans have it, including about 187,000 children and adolescents.
 Type 1 diabetes occurs at every age, in people of every race, and of every shape and size.
 There is no shame in having it, and you have a community of people ready to support you.
 Learning as much as you can about it and working closely with your diabetes care team can give you everything you need to thrive.

 In type 1 diabetes, the body does not produce insulin.
 The body breaks down the carbohydrates you eat into blood sugar that it uses for energy—and insulin is a hormone that the body needs to get glucose from the bloodstream into the cells of the body.
 With the help of insulin therapy and other treatments, everyone can learn to manage their condition and live long healthy lives.